-The United States Geological Survey recorded a Magnitude 2.7 Earthquake at a depth of 5.1 km, approximately 12 km to the southwest of Lewis Lake in the Yellowstone National Park in northwest Wyoming, slightly after 2.30 am local time (slightly after 8.30 am GMT) on Monday 23 September 2013.
-A quake this size is unlikely to have caused any damage or injuries, but was probably felt locally.
+The United States Geological Survey recorded a Magnitude 2.7 Earthquake at a depth of 5.2 km in the Yellowstone National Park in Wyoming, slightly after 8.30 pm local time on Tuesday 8 April 2014 (slightly after 2.30 am on Wednesday 9 April, GMT).
+This is a fairly small quake, and is unlikely to have caused any damage or injuries, though it may have been felt locally.

-The approximate location of the 23 September 2013 Yellowstone Earthquake.
+The approximate location of the 8 April 2014 Yellowstone National Park Earthquake.
 Google Maps.

 Witness accounts of quakes can help geologists to understand these events and the rock structures that cause them.
 If you felt this quake (or if you were in the area but did not, which is also useful information) you can report it to the USGS here.